-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MARCH 31, 1989 By Steve Newton Southern rock.
+ORIGINALLY PUBLISHED ON MARCH 31, 1989 By Steve Newton Southern rock.
 The raw bite of the blues tempered by a free-wheelin', down-home country feel.
 Gruff, unencumbered vocals and soaring, twin lead guitars.
 Songs about ramblin' men, poison whiskey, and Saturday night specials.
 You have no choice: ya gotta like it.
-Unfortunately, in … Continue reading Dickey Betts ponders an Allman Brothers reunion and wonders what Duane would think of the music scene in 1989
+Unfortunately, in the last days … Continue reading Dickey Betts ponders an Allman Brothers reunion and wonders what Duane would think of the music scene in 1989

 Tag: Johnny Neel

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN.
+ORIGINALLY PUBLISHED ON JAN.
 25, 2001 By Steve Newton Most aging rock fans have a little Pink Floyd story to tell.
 Mine revolves around the last time I saw the British prog-rock kings—sans Roger Waters, sadly—playing at B.C.
-Place in 1993 or so.
-We were sitting in one of the media booths, … Continue reading Blue Floyd brings a naturally bluesy palette to Pink Floyd
+Place in 1994.
+We were sitting in one of the media booths, and an inebriated Ryan O’Neal … Continue reading Former Black Crowes guitarist Marc Ford helps turn Pink Floyd blue